ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 This document defines a sequence number extension to HTTP datagrams {{!RFC9297}}.
-Sequence numbers at the HTTP datagram layer allows a receiving endpoint to implement arbitrary reordering logic, which can be useful when proxied datagrams are sent over multiple paths simultaneously, e.g. using the multipath QUIC extension
+Sequence numbers at the HTTP datagram layer allows a receiving endpoint to implement arbitrary reordering logic, which can be useful when proxied datagrams are sent over multiple paths simultaneously, such as when using the multipath QUIC extension
 {{?MPQUIC=I-D.ietf-quic-multipath-03}}.
 The extension applies to HTTP datagrams when they are used with the extended CONNECT method and the protocols are either connect-ip {{!CONNECT-IP=I-D.ietf-masque-connect-ip}} or connect-udp
 {{!RFC9298}}.